CAR-T’s clinical and manufacturing considerations highlight the importance of earlier treatment in relapsed or refractory multiple myeloma (RRMM).

 T-cell fitness* is greater earlier in the disease course and may be associated with improved outcomes1-4

-- T-cell exhaustion has been attributed to prior treatment exposures, such as alkylating therapies (eg, bendamustine) and underlying MM1-4
+• T-cell exhaustion has been attributed to prior treatment exposures, such as alkylating therapies (eg, bendamustine) and underlying MM2-5

-Effective† bridging therapy (BT) may help reduce AEs and
+Bridging therapy may help reduce AEs of CAR-T therapy6,7

-- BT is a recommended strategy to control disease and reduce tumor burden during CAR-T cell manufacturing, particularly in patients with aggressive or high-burden disease5,6
+• BT is a recommended strategy to control disease and reduce tumor burden during CAR-T cell manufacturing, particularly in patients with aggressive or high-burden disease6

-Early referral for CAR-T cell therapy facilitates the collection of fitter T-cells and expands the options for effective bridging therapy1,5
+Early referral for CAR-T cell therapy facilitates the collection of fitter T-cells and expands the treatment options for bridging therapy1,5

 *Based on prior treatment exposure, disease progression, and markers typically associated with T-cell fitness determined by flow cytometry.1,2,4